Mention blockchain games, and one name is likely to come up over and over again: CryptoKitties.

 But CryptoKitties has one key difference up its sleeve: each CryptoKitty is completely unique, represented on the blockchain by a non-fungible token (NFT).

-The Cryptokitten craze captured the imagination of the community with a fun and tangible example of what you can create using Distributed Ledger Technology.
+A pioneering example of the technology, it captured the imagination of the crypto community with a fun and tangible example of what you can create using distributed ledger technology.

 Did you know?

-All this popularity however, started to create a few problems.
-The Ethereum network can only process so many transactions at any one time.
+CryptoKitties' popularity quickly became a problem for the Ethereum network, which could only process so many transactions at any one time.
 As a network gets busier, a queue starts to build.
-CryptoKitty breeding became so popular, it prevented other businesses working on the platform from being able to verify their transactions quickly.
+Breeding CryptoKitties became so popular, it prevented other businesses working on the platform from being able to verify their transactions quickly.

 Many of these business cases were reportedly crippled by these rapidly multiplying digital cats.

-CryptoKitties is the first step in creating Crypto-Collectibles, a new format of digital product that can be traded online.
-While CryptoKitties have struggled with scaling this is just the beginning of a whole new industry.
+CryptoKitties is the first step in creating crypto-collectibles, a new format of digital product that can be traded online.
+At first, CryptoKitties struggled with scaling, but the move to a new blockchain has helped the development of this whole new industry.